 If you are traveling around Israel, you definitely cannot miss to go to EILAT.
-Given its beautiful beaches, its amazing corals and undersea, its multiple snorkeling and diving activities, its animal diversity, its situation (it is bordering with two touristic countries: Jordan and Egypt); Eilat turns out to be an incredible place.
+That Red Sea town with so many beautiful beaches, amazing corals and undersea , multiple snorkel and diving activities, animal diversity, a unique geographical placement (it is bordering with two touristic countries: Jordan and Egypt); Eilat turns out to be an incredible place.
 A place in which you will enjoy the nature, environment, and the views.
 Just relax and enjoy Eilat! 😊

 HOW TO GET TO EILAT?